 It’s important to know about the importance of hydration and how much water is enough, especially as we start to increase our level of physical activity.
 When our body’s demand for adequate hydration increases, it is important to understand why and what we can do about it.

-As we become fitter, our bodily functions such as digestion, respiration and circulation are increased.
+As we become fitter, our bodily functions such as digestion, respiration, and circulation are increased.

-By being adequately hydrated our body is better at regulating our temperature especially during exercise.
+When adequately hydrated, our body is better at regulating our temperature, especially during exercise.

-If we don’t keep our body adequately hydrated we become dehydrated, which can cause an array of different problems such as…
+If we don’t keep our body adequately hydrated we become dehydrated, which can cause an array of different problems such as:

-This can prevent efficient transportation of oxygen rich red blood cells and glucose which is essential for energy production.
+This can prevent efficient transportation of oxygen-rich red blood cells and glucose which is essential for energy production.

 The production of body waste is hampered by dehydration.
 Think of pumping cement, the more water in it, the easier it will come out of the pipes!

-In our joints we have a substance called synovial fluid.
-This fluid acts as a lubricant, and as you probably guessed it’s made up of mostly water.
+In our joints, we have a substance called synovial fluid.
+This fluid acts as a lubricant, and, as you probably guessed, it’s made up of mostly water.

-By not having enough water in our system, (especially as we become more active) our body’s joints will dry out, and can become in-effective.
+By not having enough water in our system, (especially as we become more active) our body’s joints will dry out and can become ineffective.
 The lack of lubrication will cause more wear and tear on our joints, and lead to pain!

-The human skin loses it’s elasticity as we age, couple that with dehydration and the skin becomes like a wilted tree that has lost it’s turgor.
+The human skin loses its elasticity as we age.
+Couple that with dehydration and the skin becomes like a wilted tree that has lost its turgor.

 The kidneys are one of the most hard-working organs in the human body.
 Their main role is to act as a purification system for the blood, filtering out and excreting waste products through urine.

-Remember Alcoholic drinks and those high in caffeine act as a diuretic and will increase dehydration.
+Remember alcoholic drinks and those high in caffeine act as a diuretic and will increase dehydration.

-The best indicator of how hydrated you are is to look at the colour of your urine.
+The best indicator of how hydrated you are however, is simply to look at the colour of your urine.
 This should be a straw colour.
 (Be aware that some vitamins etc. will change the colour of your urine).